robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/ReadMe.md

 write `y` to confirm.

-Now, all of this will be completely useless if we don't edit the configuration file to take into account the priority values set by the *QoS*.
-Let's do that by editing a configuration file found in the *slurm* controller.
-This is not persistent between destructions of the *kubernetes* VM, for that yoy would need to edit the configuration files used by the playbooks.

-**SEE ROBERTA'S PART**

 ### Create an Account, Add the Users, Associate the QoS

 Now let's create an `account` to associate with the future users: